Consumer Sales & Marketing

 2020 Healthcare hiring trends in Asia

-11 days ago by Vivian Tay / Back to all blogs
+about 3 years ago by Vivian Tay / Back to all blogs

 2020 has been a year full of change for many.
 The Covid-19 pandemic has been a significant stressor, even for employees whose health, families or jobs have not been directly impacted.
 As one navigates the crisis first-hand, we also start to learn of individuals tendering their resignations and taking career breaks to deal with their built-up tension and anxiety.
 In response, companies are prioritising mental wellness in the workplace.
 Concurrent to advocating physical well-being, HRs are stepping up on efforts to focus on strengthening resilience, adaptability and total wellness across the workforce.